-The Practice Paper will be assessed by two Practice Examiners, together with the other elements of the documentary submission, prior to the Oral Examination.
+The Practice Paper will be initially assessed by one or both Practice Examiners interviewing the candidate at Oral Examination, together with the other elements of the documentary submission, prior to the Oral Examination.
 The Practice Examiners will then, in the main, base their questioning at Oral Examination on all aspects of a candidate's documentary submission in arriving at an overall assessment of the candidate's knowledge, understanding, experience and judgment.